The Wartime Memories Project

 23rd Field Regiment, Royal Artillery

-23rd Field Regiment, Royal Artillery, was made up of 60th Battery, 89th Battery, 100th Battery.
-When the war broke out on 3rd September 1939 the 23rd Army Field Regiment was stationed in England, with RHQ and two Batteries at Topsham Barracks, Exeter, and two Batteries at Bristol, having returned from India in 1935.
+23rd Field Regiment, Royal Artillery was made up of 60/100th Battery and 89/90th Battery, when the war broke out on 3rd September 1939.
+Tthey were stationed in England, with RHQ and two Batteries at Topsham Barracks, Exeter, and two Batteries at Bristol, having returned from India in 1935.
 Immediately on the declaration, the Regiment was mobilised on a two-Battery basis at Topsham, and very soon came under Command 3rd Division.
 This formation was ready for war at the end of the month.

 Since then, the Regiments travels have taken them to places as far apart as Abberville in France, and Algiers, to Tripoli and Trieste.
 The number of countries served in is only equalled under the number of nationalities they have supported.
 Pole, American, French, Senegalese, Ghoums, Gurkhas, New Zealanders, South Africans and Canadians.
 But this exhaustive list is almost eclipsed by the number of different insignias that had been painted on the regimental transport which reached an all time record in the first winter of the Italian campaign, when some trucks sported First, Fifth and Eight Army signs, until General Leese saw them.